 The COVID-19 vaccines are given by an injection into the muscle of the arm.
 You cannot get COVID-19 from the vaccine.

 If you get vaccinated and are exposed to COVID-19, it's not yet known if you can still give the infection to someone that has not been immunized.
-That's why, even after being vaccinated, it's important to continue to practice the Core Four to prevent the spread of COVID-19.
+That's why, even after being vaccinated, it's important to continue to follow these actions to stay safe and take care of each other.

 Both Pfizer-BioNTech and Moderna COVID-19 vaccines are messenger RNA vaccines, often called mRNA vaccines. mRNA vaccines teach our cells to make a protein that triggers an immune response.
 Our cells break down and destroy the mRNA after the protein has been created.

 mRNA vaccines do not use the live virus that causes COVID-19 infection, and they do not enter the part of the cell where our DNA is stored.
 The vaccine cannot alter your DNA in any way.